Frytak/Frytak/README.md

 # Hi!
 I'm Frytak! 🍟

-## Who am I?

-I am a programmer with extensive experience in creating websites.
-I efficiently use tools such as React, JavaScript, CSS and HTML, being up to date with modern techniques of their use.
-I gained experience through independent learning and practice in creating business websites and school or personal projects.
+My real name is Peter, I'm currently attending high school but whenever I can I work on my programming projects (as well as some other interesting stuff).
+Interested in getting a job but not looking actively yet because of school responisbilities.
+If you'd like to contact me you can write me an email (piotr_niepsuj@outlook.com) or add me on Discord (frytak)!

-## Hobbies and Interests
+## Hobbies and Interests 🧃

-Obviously I love programming very much, but besides that I like playing games like Minecraft, Factorio, BTD6, TBOI, Overwatch 2 and many more.
-I am learning to play on a flute and in the future I would also love to play on a keyboard or other instruments!
+Obviously I love programming very much, but besides that I like playing games (Minecraft, Factorio, BTD6, TBOI) and many more.
+I am learning to play on a flute and in the future I would also love to play on other instruments!

 ## Currently working on 👾

-- Kaavio, a Rust library that makes graphical representations in terminals way easier.
+- Kaavio, a Rust library for making TUIs.
+- GShop, an app for our schools little shop allowing to make orders which will reduce waiting time and more!
-- TwoToEleven, a copy of 2048 in the terminal.
+- TwoToEleven, a copy of 2048 in the terminal (I'll make it after completing Kaavio to take it for a test drive).

 ## Done projects 🔥